-Nicotinamide Riboside (NR) May Promote Memory: Here's How
+Nicotinamide Riboside (NR) May Promote Memory & Focus: Here's How

 Anecdotally at least, many have expressed feelings of brain fog, cognitive issues, and memory laps lately.
-Perhaps you, too, have felt "scatterbrained" or "more forgetful."
-Well, you're not alone and experts say it's completely normal given the situation.
+Perhaps you, too, have felt scatterbrained, more forgetful, or even un-focused.
+Well, you're not alone and experts say it's completely normal given how stressed we all seem to be lately.
 (Stress can overwhelm our cognitive abilities, distract us, and so on.)
 So sure, it's "normal"—but that doesn't mean it's fun to go about your day-to-day life feeling like you've forgotten something.
 Is there anything you can do?
 Turns out, this smart supplement ingredient can help.

 Nicotinamide riboside is thought to have powerful perks to support healthy aging.* Among other things—like energy, muscle health, and longevity—nicotinamide riboside may help with memory and age-related cognitive decline.* Here's how nicotinamide riboside works, plus why you might want to consider adding it to your healthy living regimen.

 Nicotinamide riboside (often called NR for short) is a newly discovered form of vitamin B3.
 Researchers discovered that our bodies can convert NR into nicotinamide adenine dinucleotide (NAD+), a molecule that lives in your cells and helps with healthy aging, explains Taylor.
 As you get older, NAD+ declines significantly, and that drives the aging process.